Georgia's president says election 'has been stolen' – DW – 10/28/2024

 President Zourabichvili said Georgia's future was at stake.

-"I think that it's the Georgian people that has to support this judgement because they are the ones that have seen their votes being stolen," she said.
+"I think that it's the Georgian people that have to support this judgement because they are the ones that have seen their votes being stolen," she said.

 Calls for renewed elections